odCat/Battleships/README.md

 # Battleships

-This is a battleships game written in Java.
+This is a CLI battleships game written in Java.

 # How to play